GT2 is Coming to Monday Nights!

 2) Open setups are allowed, but we encourage everyone to share!

-3) It is highly recommended drivers reboot their computer just before joining the server on race day.
+3) It is highly recommended drivers reboot their computer just prior to joining the server on race day.

 4) Don’t even think of using a WiFi connection.
 Only Ethernet cable connections permitted for events.